devSchacht/essential-image-optimization/app/partials/book.md

 ### What's the difference between a baseline/sequential JPEG and a Progressive JPEG?

-Baseline JPEGs (the default for most image editing & optimisation tools) are encoded and decoded in a relatively simple manner: top to bottom.
+Baseline JPEGs (the default for most image editing and optimisation tools) are encoded and decoded in a relatively simple manner: top to bottom.
 When baseline JPEGs load on slow or spotty connections, users see the top of the image with more of it revealed as the image loads.
 Lossless JPEGs are similar but have a smaller compression ratio.

 <figure>